^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Many theories of the development of peptic ulcer (inflammatory-gastritic, cortico-visceral, neuro-reflex, psychosomatic, acido-preventive, infectious, hormonal, vascular, immunological, traumatic) have been proposed, but none of them contain completely changes realized as a ulcerative mucosal defect the shell of the stomach and duodenum.
-In connection with this, peptic ulcer is considered a polyethological disease with heterogeneity of genetic predisposing factors.
+Many theories have been proposed for the development of peptic ulcer disease (inflammatory-gastritis, cortico-visceral, neuro-reflex, psychosomatic, acidopeptic, infectious, hormonal, vascular, immunological, traumatic), but none of them fully accommodates the changes that are realized in the form of an ulcerative defect of the mucous membrane of the stomach and duodenum.
+In this regard, peptic ulcer disease is considered a polyetiological disease with heterogeneity of genetic predisposing factors.

 There are a number of the most important etiological factors in the development of peptic ulcer disease: